 People with asthma tend to have certain “triggers” which set of their asthma symptoms.
 These can vary from person to person and aren’t always the same for everyone with asthma.

 Some common triggers are:

-Colds and flus
+Colds and flus and asthma

 Colds and flus are the most common trigger among adults and children with asthma.
 If this is a know trigger for you or your child then speak with your GP about treatment plans

 Allergens and asthma

 An “Allergen” is something that causes an allergic response.
 Common allergens are house dust mite, animal hair, mould, grasses and pollens.
 There are ways to be tested to see what your child is allergic from so just speak with your doctor.